sgladstone/com.fountaintribe.hebrewcalendarhelper/README.md

 # Features added by this extension

-User documentation is at: https://github.com/sgladstone/com.fountaintribe.hebrewcalendarhelper/wiki
+Full documentation is at: https://github.com/sgladstone/com.fountaintribe.hebrewcalendarhelper/wiki

 ## Custom Tokens